Venkata-10/Venkata-10/README.md

 <!--
 **Venkata-10/Venkata-10** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+I'm a **Frontend Developer** specializing in **React.js** and modern web technologies.
+Passionate about building interactive, scalable, and performant user interfaces.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...